July 2020: A link has been added to reablement resources published by SCIE on their website, as above.

 - personalised assessment and goal setting;

-- regular reassessment / review (see Assessment and Review of Care and Support Planning)
+- regular reassessment / review (see the chapters on Assessment and Review of Care and Support Planning)

-- referral on to Case Management Team (see Case Management Team);
+- referral on to Case Management Team (see Case Management chapter);

 - referral on to community support / voluntary sector support;